GB&I 15 – 9 USA

 GB&I were also fortunate to be able to call upon Paul Casey who even back then was destined to become one of the world’s leading pro golfers.

 Peter McEvoy had captained the winning GB&I Eisenhower Trophy team and made his Walker Cup debut in this match.
 His status in the amateur game and obvious confidence in his team’s ability rubbed off on all his players.
-McEvoy’s leadership and decision making – he dropped Lorne Kelly and David Patrick from his Day 2 line-up and stuck with Graham Rankin and Graeme Storm dispute a disappointing opening day – should also not be underestimated and no doubt helped to turn around the 5-7 Day 1 deficit his team faced into a comprehensive victory.
+McEvoy’s leadership and decision making – he dropped Lorne Kelly and David Patrick from his Day 2 line-up and stuck with Graham Rankin and Graeme Storm despite a disappointing opening day – should also not be underestimated and no doubt helped to turn around the 5-7 Day 1 deficit his team faced into a comprehensive victory.

 Matt Kucher, the 1997 US Amateur champion and low amateur at both The Masters and U.S. Open in 1998, featured for U.S.A.